godotengine/godot-docs/classes/class_node.rst

 - void **set_name** **(** :ref:`String<class_string>` name **)**

-Set the name of the ``Node``.
+Sets the name of the ``Node``.
 Name must be unique within parent, and setting an already existing name will cause for the node to be automatically renamed.

 .. _class_Node_set_network_master:

 - void **set_network_master** **(** :ref:`int<class_int>` id, :ref:`bool<class_bool>` recursive=true **)**

+Sets the node network master to the peer with the given peer ID.
+The network master is the peer that has authority over it on the network.
+Inherited from the parent node by default, which ultimately defaults to peer ID 1 (the server).

 .. _class_Node_set_owner:

 - void **set_owner** **(** :ref:`Node<class_node>` owner **)**

-Set the node owner.
+Sets the node owner.
 A node can have any other node as owner (as long as a valid parent, grandparent, etc ascending in the tree).
 When saving a node (using SceneSaver) all the nodes it owns will be saved with it.
 This allows to create complex SceneTrees, with instancing and subinstancing.

 .. _class_Node_set_physics_process:

 - void **set_physics_process** **(** :ref:`bool<class_bool>` enable **)**

 Enables or disables the node's physics (alias fixed framerate) processing.
 When a node is being processed, it will receive a NOTIFICATION_PHYSICS_PROCESS at a fixed (usually 60 fps, check :ref:`OS<class_os>` to change that) interval (and the :ref:`_physics_process<class_Node__physics_process>` callback will be called if exists).
-It is common to check how much time was elapsed since the previous frame by calling :ref:`get_physics_process_delta_time<class_Node_get_physics_process_delta_time>`.
+Enabled automatically if :ref:`_physics_process<class_Node__physics_process>` is overriden.
+Any calls to this before :ref:`_ready<class_Node__ready>` will be ignored.

 .. _class_Node_set_physics_process_internal: